zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/query-data/query-data.md

     ![](./images/top-sales-output.png " ")

-7. Click **Bar Chart** on the toolbar to change the output display format.
+5. Click **Bar Chart** on the toolbar to change the output display format.

     ![](./images/top-sales-bar-chart.png " ")

+6. Examine, run, and review the output of the remaining paragraphs, as desired.

     You may now proceed to the next lab.